5 steps of the strategic planning process

 Every business should have a strategic plan—but the number of businesses that try to operate without a defined plan (or at least a clearly communicated one) might surprise you.
 Research from OnStrategy shows that 86% of executive teams spend less than one hour per month discussing strategy, and 95% of a typical workforce doesn’t understand its organization’s strategy.

-Because so many businesses fail in these regards, you can get ahead of the game using strategic planning.
+Because so many businesses lack in these regards, you can get ahead of the game by using strategic planning.
+In this article, we will explain what the strategic planning process looks like and the steps involved.

 What is the strategic planning process?